 Gordon has worked as a cleaner at a bowling alley, as a writing tutor, as an usher, a

 bookstore clerk, an adjunct instructor, and has been active in numerous activist organizations envisioning a more just world, including Food Not Bombs in Boston and Northampton's Prison Book Project.
-Gordon is currently an Assistant Professor in the MFA program in Creative Writing at The University of Colorado–Boulder, where he directs Subito Press.
+Gordon is currently an Associate Professor in the MFA program in Creative Writing at The University of Colorado–Boulder, where he directs Subito Press.

-An advocate of small press culture, he co-founded (with Joshua Marie Wilkinson) Letter Machine Editions, penned a column for five years on chapbooks for Rain Taxi: review of books, ran Braincase Press, was head reviews editor for The Volta, and co-founded the little magazine Baffling Combustions.
+An advocate of small press culture, he co-founded Letter Machine Editions, penned a column for five years on chapbooks for Rain Taxi: review of books, ran Braincase Press, was head reviews editor for The Volta, and co-founded the little magazine Baffling Combustions.
 His essays, reviews, creative nonfiction, criticism, and poetry appear widely, including journals such as Bookforum, Seneca Review, Boston Review, Fence, Hambone, and in the anthologies Postmodern American Poetry: A Norton Anthology, A Broken Thing: Poets on the Line, Against Expression: An Anthology of Conceptual Writing, Poets on Teaching, and Burning Interiors: David Shapiro's Poetry and Poetics.